Create a B2 Article

 The case for studying alone

 In my opinion, studying alone is better when you need to concentrate.
-You can go at your own pace, focus on difficult topics, and avoid distractions.
-I usually revise grammar and vocabulary on my own, especially before a test.
+You can go at your own pace and focus on difficult topics without distractions.

 The benefits of group study

 To sum up, both methods have advantages.
 The best option depends on your goals and the subject.
-For example, do grammar alone, but practise speaking in a group.
-Why not try combining both next time you study?
+Why not try combining both next time?

 You have seen this question on an English-language blog: